 Round tips can make a more focused sound.
-Barrel tips, on the other hand, can diffuse the sound due to its larger contact area.
+Barrel tips, on the other hand, can diffuse the sound due to their larger contact area.
 Pointed tips can produce a medium kind of sound while teardrop tips can produce focused, low tones.

 Drumstick tips can come in wood or nylon.
 Nylon tips are widely used because of their durability and distinct sound.
 Meanwhile, a wood top may not be well suited for an electronic drum.

-- Style of playing— generally speaking, heavier sticks work well for playing music where a strong back beat is needed like rock and R&B. Lighter sticks are favored by drummers who play light music like acoustic and jazz.
+- Style of playing— generally speaking, heavier sticks work well for playing music where a strong backbeat is needed like rock and R&B. Lighter sticks are favored by drummers who play light music like acoustic and jazz.
 Heavier sticks are also preferred by drummers for practicing because it can help them develop arm strength and stamina.

-Top 10 Sticks for Electronic Drums
+Top 10 Sticks for Electronic Drum

-Zildjian 5B Nylon Black Drumsticks
+Zildjian 5B Nylon Black Drumsticks- No#1

 Zildjian is a good brand of cymbals, sticks, and gear.
-This pair of drum sticks with nylon tips are well-liked by many drummers for its medium sized dimensions.
+This pair of drumsticks with nylon tips are well-liked by many drummers for its medium-sized dimensions.

 As a “B” model, this stick is easy to control making it ideal for beginner drummers.
 Its texture is also recommended for beginner and advanced users, as it is not too slick and not too sticky.
 Simply put, the player should be able to play for long hours with this drumstick in hand.

-But there are also some disadvantages in using this pair of sticks.
+But there are also some disadvantages to using this pair of sticks.
 Aside from the gold lettering fading away after a few days, the letters are placed in the area where the drummer will hold the sticks.

-Vic Firth American Classic® eStick
+Vic Firth American Classic® eStick- No#2

 The brand Vic Firth is synonymous with drumsticks.
 After all, the late founder of this company was a performer in the Boston Symphony Orchestra.
 Firth was such a perfectionist that he created his drumsticks when those available in the market back then failed to impress him.

-The Classic eSticks from Vic Firth are 16 and ½ inches long, with a diameter measuring .56 meters.
+The Classic eSticks from Vic Firth is 16 and ½ inches long, with a diameter measuring .56 meters.
 Its long taper makes it easier to handle, and it gets superior sounds out of drums and cymbals.

 The lightweight design of the drumsticks is also pretty impressive, making a pair’s response very good.
 The front end is lighter than the lower end, and this drumstick makes a quick but solid rebound.
 Check Out the Manufacture site for more details.

 The major disadvantage of the Vic Firth American Classic eStick, however, is that it is not built to last.
-A lot of online reviews indicate that this is not the most durable drum stick for e-kits.
+A lot of online reviews indicate that this is not the most durable drumstick for e-kits.

-Vater Percussion 1A Drumsticks
+Vater Percussion 1A Drumsticks– No#3

 Vater shares some history with Vic Firth and Zildjian.
 In the mid-80s, the company’s founders Ron and Alan Vater produced sticks for the two drumstick behemoths.